homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/docs/config.md

 Optional:

 * `excludeDevices` (string): By default this plugin will add all devices from Comfort Cloud.
-To exclude one or more put comma separated names / serial numbers of devices, E.G.: ''.
+To exclude one or more, put comma separated names or serial numbers of devices, E.G.: 'CS-Z50VKEW+4962605183,Bedroom AC,CS-Z50VKEW+4962605184,My AC unit'.

 * `exposeOutdoorUnit` (boolean):
 If `true`, the plugin will create a separate accessory for your outdoor unit which will display the (outdoor) temperature it measures.
 This can be used for monitoring and automation purposes.